aristanetworks/avd-workshops/workshops/ansible.md

     ```

 Whoa!
 There is certainly more there...and looking at `banner_text`, we can see that it's different.
-With group_vars, the closer to the host we get, the higher the precedence of the variable.
+With `group_vars`, the closer to the host we get, the higher the precedence of the variable.
 So, in the case of `banner_text`, it is defined
 in `WORKSHOP_FABRIC.yml` and `S1.yml`.
 Because the `S1` group is closer to the host (`s1-leaf3`) in this case, the `banner_text` variable defined in `S1.yml` take priority.

 ??? eos-config annotate "S1.yml (~/project/labfiles/workshops/ansible/inventory/group_vars/S1.yml)"